[Guide] Legal Separation in New Jersey

 Does New Jersey Allow for Legal Separation?

-New Jersey does not have a specific legal process called “legal separation.”
+There is separation in NJ, but New Jersey does not have a specific legal process called “legal separation.”
 Officially, the only way to end a marriage aside from the death of a spouse is through a divorce.
 There is no title in the New Jersey Code about “legal separation”.
 However, there are some scenarios where a de facto legal separation may be possible with a cooperative spouse.

 Filing for a divorce can be a lengthy and expensive process, often lasting over a year.
 And many couples facing marital troubles seek a solution less extreme than a total divorce.
 Fortunately, there are other options available in New Jersey.
 If you are not sure that you want to get a divorce then you should look into executing a separation agreement with your spouse.